matthieugaudin/minishell/README.md

 - Run builtins directly, or fork/exec for other commands
 - Handle signals (Ctrl-C, Ctrl-D, Ctrl-\) like Bash
 - Free memory and exit cleanly when the user quits

+## Conclusion

+This project taught me a lot about how a shell works, including parsing, command execution, redirections, and signal handling.
+The main challenge was ensuring no memory leaks while handling dynamic data structures and multiple processes.
+If you have any questions or need more details, feel free to contact me.